 Family time is precious.
 There never seems to be enough of it!
-So, when geting away with loved ones, you want it to be special.
+So, who you get together with loved ones, you want it to be special.
 Whether you’re traveling with toddlers, teenagers or ‘tweens, you can’t go wrong with Annapolis and Anne Arundel County!

 Welcome to Annapolis!
 If you’ve driven to town, park at Gotts Court Garage behind the 26 West Street Visitors Center.
 Be sure to stop in and talk with our information specialists.
 They’ll provide you with maps and information for a fun family getaway.
 Before you hit the streets, be sure to snap a picture – or two or three – of you and your crew at the Visit Annapolis photo booth.